WandilePhinzi/explainable-diabetes-prediction/README.md

 Model Explainability: In-depth interpretation of predictions using SHAP (SHapley Additive exPlanations).

-Web Application: An interactive Streamlit app that allows users to input patient data and get both a prediction and a visual explanation.

 # 📊 Dataset
 The project uses the Pima Indians Diabetes Database, a well-known dataset from the National Institute of Diabetes and Digestive and Kidney Diseases.